35 Brilliant Classroom Management Ideas

 These coping strategies dice would make the perfect addition to a calming corner in your classroom.
 When your students are feeling overwhelmed, or upset they can retreat to a calm spot in the class and roll a die and follow the coping strategy.

-These could also be used as a take home tool.
-You could give one to a child to take home and use when they need it.
+These could also be used as a take home tool for struggling students that may need additional support.
+You could give them to individual students to take home and use when they need it.
 Click the link under the picture to find out where to order them.

 Clever Classroom Management Ideas